Kokshetau: Historical architecture

-The city is full of numerous buildings and monuments that reflect its rich and diverse history.
-The architecture of Kokshetau has been shaped through its history by the progression of historical eras.
-Many buildings of Kokshetau are ranged from a different number of architectural styles.
 The architecture of the city dates back to 19th century, the city had numerous wooden buildings with elaborate decor.
 Kokshetau is the home of a unique architectural tradition and community with number of historical buildings in city.
-Industrialization in Kokshetau started in the late 1920s.
 There are a number of two-story wooden houses in the city built mostly in the middle of the 20th century as temporary habitations.
 Among other notable buildings are the mansions of the merchant Andrei Vasilievich Sokolov (late of the 19th century - beginning of the 20th century), the Akmola Regional Museum of History and Local Lore (beginning of the 20th century).
-The city’s apartment houses are called “Khrushchyovka” and “Stalinka” due to the peculiarities of architectural approaches in their construction.